 - On the other hand, if a child enters the child welfare system, you work with their caseworker to become their kinship caregiver.

 In fact, 34% of children and youth in foster care are placed with kinship caregivers, according to the most recent government data.

 Whether you’re already caring for a relative or have just started looking into the process, you’ve come to the right place.
 This article explains the benefits children and youth experience when living with relatives.
 It also describes the support services available to kinship caregivers.

-Benefits for children and youth who live with kin
+Benefits of kinship care for children and youth

 While it will certainly promise moments of joy, kinship care can also be challenging.
 You likely did not expect to step into this role, and you may have questions about what this will mean for you and your family.
 It might help to understand the benefits that your care will provide.